Museological Collection

 Art Collection

-Artworks donated to the memorial by concentration camp survivors from the 1950s onwards form the basis of the art collection.
-The collection has been systematically amassed since the 1970s.
-The main focus is on art from concentration camps, works by former inmates, designs for monuments, and works by contemporary artists who reflect on the breach of civilization caused by National Socialism.
+Artworks donated to the memorial site by concentration camp survivors beginning in the 1950s form the basis of the art collection.
+Beginning in the 1970s, a systematic collection effort was undertaken.
+The focal points are art from concentration camps, works by former prisoners, works for memorials, and works by contemporary artists who deal with the rupture in civilization caused by National Socialism.

-The art collection currently comprises a total of over 4,000 objects, including about 2,100 originals.
-Some 1,300 works in various media date from the camp period.
-There are also 350 drawings, prints, paintings, and sculptures produced after 1945, as well as about 400 contemporary artworks.
+The art collection currently includes a total of over 4,000 objects, including around 2,100 originals.
+From the camp period, there are around 1,300 sketches, studies, and paintings using various techniques.
+In addition, there are 350 drawings, prints, paintings, and sculptures created after 1945, as well as around 400 contemporary works of art.

-In addition to the works dating from the concentration camp and post-concentration-camp period and bearing a direct relationship to the camp, the art collection also comprises drawings and prints executed before or outside the camp in Germany or in exile, including approximately 100 sketches by the French artist Paul Goyard dating from World War I and 100 drawings by Alfred Ahner (on permanent loan from the Ahner Foundation) executed in Weimar between 1920 and 1945.
+In addition to works from and after the concentration camp period that are directly related to the camp theme, the art collection also includes hand drawings and graphic works that were created before and outside the camps in Germany or in exile, including around 100 sketches by the French artist Paul Goyard from the First World War and 100 drawings by Alfred Ahner (on permanent loan from the Ahner Foundation), created in Weimar between 1920 and 1945.

-The works by survivors produced retrospectively include drawings and installations by Józef Szajna, drawing cycles by Nachum Bandel, Leonid Carizynskij, Boris Lurie, and Max Lingner, print cycles by Hermann Bruse, José Fosty, Gaston Gentillon, Hans Grundig, and Herbert Sandberg, and sculptures by Walter Spitzer and Fischel Liberman.
-Józef Szajna’s room installation Reminiscences has been in the permanent holdings of the collection since 2022.
+Among the retrospectively created works by survivors are hand drawings and installations Józef Szajna, drawing cycles by Nachum Bandel, Leonid Carizynskij, Boris Lurie, and Max Lingner, print cycles by Hermann Bruse, José Fosty, Gaston Gentillon, Hans Grundig, and Herbert Sandberg, and sculptures by Walter Spitzer and Fischel Liberman.
+Józef Szajna’s room installation Reminiscences has been in the collection's permanent holdings since 2022.

 Among the sculptural and graphic designs for monuments are those by Theo Balden, Fritz Cremer, René Graetz, Hans Kies, Waldemar Grzimek, Johann-Peter Hinz, Will Lammert, Heinz Scharr, Wieland Schmiedel, Siegfried Tschierschky, and Erich Wurz.

-The contemporary works encompass pieces by Jürgen Brodwolf, Naomi Tereza Salmon, Esther Shalev-Gerz, Rosemarie Kočzÿ, Klaus Steinke, Jenny Stolzenberg, and Franz Anatol Wyss.
+The contemporary works encompass pieces by Jürgen Brodwolf, Naomi Tereza Salmon, Esther Shalev-Gerz, Rosemarie Kočzÿ, Klaus Steinke, Jenny Stolzenberg, Georg Lutz, Gerhard Kurt Müller, and Franz Anatol Wyss.

 Purchases